1994 - R U Still Down '94

-• December 93 - March 94 : new mix for the Easy Mo Bee sessions and new recordings to replace songs rejected by Interscope.
+• December 93 - March 94 : new mixes for Mr. Middle Finger and Easy Mo Bee sessions and new recordings, to replace songs rejected by Interscope.

-• Delayed because of justice cases ?
-Rumor about a dispute between 2Pac and Shock G regarding the mix of the album ?
-New direction when Pizarro started to work with 2Pac in March ?
+• Planned to be released in summer 94.
+Delayed because of justice cases ?
+Rumor about a dispute regarding the mix of the album ?
+New musical direction when Pizarro started to work with 2Pac in March ?

 pictures by Dana Lixenberg, Atlanta, GA, 1993